lulugo19/mci-ss18/ms3/ms2_corrections/hierarchical_task_analysis.md

 <img src="../../static/hta-graphs/cfat_cur/cfat_cur.svg">

+**Plan 3.2 current:** do 3.1.
+Continue with asking for the room number (3.2.1) or the transponder's number (3.2.1).

+**Plan 3.3 current:** do 3.1-3.2.
+If transponder is available continue with 3.3, else terminate task.

 ### Target state

 <img src="../../static/hta-graphs/cfat/cfat.svg">

-**graph in ../../static/hta-graphs/cfat**

-**Plan 3.4:** do 3.1-3.3.
+**Plan 3.4 target:** do 3.1-3.3.
 If transponder is available continue with 3.4, else continue with 3.5.

 ### Description

-A lender can check if his desired transponder or a transponder to his desired room is available using our mobile application.
-The lender can look up his permissions and filter them.
-Since our system knows all the time if a transponder is available or not, it can give the lender this information.
+A lender can check if his desired transponder or a transponder to his desired room is available.
+While this task is very crucial for our target state application, in our current state it only resembles a subset of task 0. lend transponder.